-Room and board (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum
+Food and housing (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).

 Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, GPA, and teacher and counselor recommendations.